CodelikeSaurya/100_Days_of_Code_of_DSA/README.md

-# 🚀 100 Days of Code – DSA Challen
+# 🚀 100 Days of Code – DSA Challenges

 ## 📌 About the Challenge
 This repository is part of the **100 Days of Code – Data Structures & Algorithms (DSA)** challenge assigned by my college.